Characterization of spatial Schmidt modes in high-gain SU(1,1) interferometers: INTRODUCTION

-Using multimode SU(1,1) interferometers can greatly simplify the problem of measuring and characterizing many modes simultaneously.
-Indeed, a recently developed method for performing Wigner function tomography based on multimode SU(1,1) interferometry has demonstrated the advantage of being able to simultaneously tomograph multiple modes, as well as being immune to detection losses~\cite{Kalash:23}.
+The use of multimode SU(1,1) interferometers can greatly simplify the problem of measuring and characterizing many modes simultaneously.
+For example, a recently developed method for performing Wigner function tomography based on multimode SU(1,1) interferometry has demonstrated the advantage of being able to simultaneously tomograph multiple modes, as well as being immune to detection losses~\cite{Kalash:23}.
 A similar technique was later used to simultaneously measure multimode squeezing of multimode PDC~\cite{multimodesqueezing}, where the first crystal of the interferometer (or the first pass through the PDC section) prepares a squeezed vacuum state, while the second crystal (or the second pass), acts as an analyzer.
 However, for the correct implementation of such types of interferometers, it is necessary to know their modal structure, as well as the modal structure of the PDC sections that comprise them, and the complete information regarding the modal overlap mismatch in the system.

-In this work, we aim to provide a thorough analysis of the modal structure of multimode SU(1,1) interferometers taking into account the mismatch of the modes of the squeezed light generated in the different PDC sections.
-Based on this analysis, we present a detailed technique for measuring multimode squeezing with the use of the direct intensity measurement at the interferometer output.
-We provide a number of simplifications that allow us to significantly reduce the complexity of the presented technique and make it feasible for experimental implementations.
-This simplified technique has already been successfully realized in an experimental setup in Ref.~\cite{multimodesqueezing} and demonstrated good agreement between theory and experiment.
-Our approach is quite general and can be applicable to arbitrary multimode squeezed states of light and various interferometric configurations where the mode matching problem is a key bottleneck.
+In this work, we aim to provide a thorough analysis of the modal structure of \revA{(generally unbalanced)} multimode SU(1,1) interferometers \revA{in various gain-regimes,} taking into account the mismatch of the squeezed light modes generated in the different PDC sections. \revA{Based on this analysis, we present a rigorous and detailed derivation of the multimode phase-sensitive amplification technique for measuring multimode squeezing using direct intensity measurements.
+We start with the exact reconstruction of the squeezing as it follows naturally from the presented approach.} We then provide a number of simplifications that allow us to significantly reduce the complexity of the presented technique and make it feasible for experimental implementations.
+This simplified technique has already been successfully realized in an experimental setup in \refcite{multimodesqueezing} and demonstrated good agreement between theory and experiment. \revA{The discussed approach is quite general and can in principle be applied} to arbitrary multimode squeezed states of light and various interferometric configurations where the mode-matching problem is a key bottleneck. \revA{In particular, this approach could be useful for systems where a full measurement of the states carrying squeezing is not accessible to standard homodyne detection~\cite{PhysRevResearch.3.013199, PhysRevResearch.5.023178}.}